py1150/py1150.github.io/README.md

 # py1150.github.io

-Blog entry is displayed on https://py1150.github.io
+Blog entry is implemented as html and displayed on https://py1150.github.io

 Project Structure
 ------------------